Finalizing

 1. In the left sidebar, click Inventory.

-4. Go through the open findings one-by-one:
+2. Go through the open validation issues one-by-one:

-• If the finding has been addressed:
+• If the validation issue has been addressed

 • Add any final comments to assess how the issue was resolved.